Mylar

-BoPET (biaxially oriented polyethylene terephthalate) is a polyester film made from stretched polyethylene terephthalate (PET) and is used for its high tensile strength, chemical stability, dimensional stability, transparency reflectivity, and electrical insulation.
-When metallized, it has gas and moisture barrier properties.
+BoPET (biaxially oriented polyethylene terephthalate) is a polyester film made from stretched polyethylene terephthalate (PET) and is used for its high tensile strength, chemical stability, dimensional stability, transparency and electrical insulation.
+When metallized, it has gas and moisture barrier properties and is reflective.
 The film is "biaxially oriented", which means that the polymer chains are oriented parallel to the plane of the film, and therefore oriented over two axes.
 A variety of companies manufacture boPET and other polyester films under different brand names.
 In the UK and US, the best-known trade names are Mylar, Melinex, Lumirror and Hostaphan.
 It was the first biaxially oriented polymer to be manufactured on a mass commercial scale.

 History

 BoPET film was developed in the mid-1950s, originally by DuPont, Imperial Chemical Industries (ICI), and Hoechst.
 Buckminster Fuller used Mylar in 1953 as a skin for a geodesic dome, which he built with students at the University of Oregon.
 Eastman Kodak used Mylar in 1955 as a support for photographic film and called it "ESTAR Base".
 The very thin and tough film allowed 6000 ft reels to be exposed on long-range U-2 reconnaissance flights.
 NASA launched Echo II in 1964, a 40 m diameter balloon constructed from a 9 μm thick boPET film sandwiched between two layers of 4.5 μm thick aluminium foil bonded together.